Duke-LeTran/SQLWrapper/docs/installation.md

 ## A. pipenv
 `pipenv install -i 'https://repos.ri.ucdavis.edu' sqlwrapper`

-Alternatively, you may edit your Pipefile directly use `pipenv install`
+Alternatively, you may edit your Pipefile directly, then use `pipenv install`.
 ```
 ################################################################################
 # PIPFILE EXAMPLE